loicbausor/tp8/README.md

 I'm not expecting doc, but you have to replace this README.md to describe what your package do, how to install and requirements.

+I'm not expecting unit tests.

+## Resources
+Another simple package structure (with unit tests also!) can be found here: https://github.com/navdeep-G/samplemod

+I parameterized your logger, but you will find a tutorial on logging here: https://docs.python.org/3/howto/logging.html

+I started a parser in your script, but you will find the doc of argument parsing here: https://docs.python.org/3/library/argparse.html

+Other resources can be found in the last slides of the course.

+Enjoy, ask all the questions you have.